Unhealthy food is prominently featured in grocery store flyers

-Newswise — Unhealthy food dominated the weekly grocery store flyers.
-As much as two thirds of the space was taken up by less healthy foods according to a study from the University of Gothenburg.
-The advertising does not seem to support healthy choices, say the researchers.
+Newswise — Unwholesome fare prevailed in the weekly supermarket circulars.
+Approximately 66% of the area was occupied by comparatively unhealthful sustenance as per an investigation by the University of Gothenburg.
+The promotional content appears to disregard endorsing nutritious alternatives, assert the scholars.

-The study, now published in the scientific journal BMC Public Health, analyzed weekly advertisement flyers from 122 grocery stores in Västra Götaland County, published during a four-week period in spring 2020.
-The stores included are among the seven largest grocery chains in Sweden based on market share.
+The recently published research, featured in the scientific journal BMC Public Health, scrutinized promotional flyers issued on a weekly basis by 122 grocery stores within Västra Götaland County.
+These flyers were published over a span of four weeks during the spring of 2020.
+The chosen stores constitute the top seven leading supermarket chains in Sweden, determined by their respective market shares.

-The health quality of the foods included in the flyers was analyzed using the Nordic Nutrition Recommendations and the World Health Organization's European guidelines.
-Each store was also given a value based on Statistics Sweden's socio-economic index classification.
+The nutritional value of the food items featured in the flyers was evaluated using the Nordic Nutrition Recommendations and the European guidelines provided by the World Health Organization.
+Additionally, each store was assigned a value based on Statistics Sweden's socio-economic index classification.

-Two thirds of the stores' flyers consisted of foods that could be classified as unhealthy or essentially unhealthy.
-In total, almost 30 000 products were analyzed.
-The most common food category was high-sugar foods and drinks.
+Around 66% of the flyers from the stores were comprised of food items that fell under the classification of either unhealthy or predominantly unhealthy.
+A comprehensive analysis was conducted on approximately 30,000 products in total.
+Among these products, the most prevalent category was high-sugar foods and beverages.

 Not in line with recommendations

-The advertisements are therefore not in line with the Nordic Nutrition Recommendations on which the Swedish National Food Agency bases the Swedish dietary guidelines, the researchers conclude.
+The researchers draw the conclusion that the advertisements showcased in the flyers are not aligned with the Nordic Nutrition Recommendations, which serve as the foundation for the Swedish dietary guidelines established by the Swedish National Food Agency.

-Some food chains with stores in areas where residents have poorer economic conditions also seem to market more unhealthy food compared to areas where residents are better off.
+It appears that certain food chains operating in areas with lower economic conditions tend to promote a greater proportion of unhealthy food compared to areas inhabited by more affluent residents.

-Individuals have a great responsibility to make healthy food choices, but far from all choices are conscious.
-Advertising is also particularly important, especially in times of soaring food prices.
+Indeed, individuals bear a significant responsibility when it comes to making healthy food choices.
+However, it is worth noting that not all food choices are consciously made.
+Advertising plays a crucial role in influencing consumer decisions, particularly during periods of escalating food prices.

 Questioning campaigns is important

-'The consumer's own values in combination with the surrounding environment affect what is ultimately bought at home, but pricing is an important factor,' says Melissa Mjöberg, a researcher in the School of Public Health and Community Medicine at the Sahlgrenska Academy at the University of Gothenburg, and first author of the study.
+Melissa Mjöberg, a researcher at the Sahlgrenska Academy's School of Public Health and Community Medicine at the University of Gothenburg, and the primary author of the study, emphasizes that the consumer's personal values, in conjunction with the surrounding environment, influence the choices made for home purchases.
+However, pricing remains a crucial factor in these decisions.

-"As a consequence of the current food inflation, advertisements with many discounted products may become more significant for certain consumer groups, such as those with difficult financial situations," she continues.
-It is therefore urgent to question the range of products in grocery store promotions.
+Melissa Mjöberg further asserts that due to the ongoing food inflation, advertisements featuring numerous discounted products may hold greater significance for specific consumer groups, particularly those facing financial difficulties.
+Consequently, it becomes crucial to critically examine the assortment of products featured in grocery store promotions.

-The results of the study exemplify a part of the food environment that neither supports the individual consumer to make healthy choices, nor a national public health effort.
-Reducing health inequalities is an important objective in this work.
+The findings of the study serve as a clear illustration of a segment within the food environment that fails to facilitate healthy choices for individual consumers and does not align with national public health initiatives.
+A key objective of this research is to address and diminish health inequalities, which holds significant importance in promoting overall well-being.

 Monica Hunsberger is a senior lecturer and the last author of the study: